-UBC utilizes a Collaborative Stepped Care approach to service delivery, providing a broad range of services and resources to a large and highly diverse young adult/adult university student population of more than 60,000 students.
-Services we provide within this approach include initial assessment and referral to the most appropriate level of care, crisis intervention, individual and group counselling, consultation to staff and faculty, and outreach and community development activities.
+Counselling Services provides a broad range of services and resources to a large and highly diverse young adult/adult university student population of more than 65,000 students.
+Services we provide include initial assessment and referral to the most appropriate level of care, crisis intervention, individual and group counselling, consultation to staff and faculty, and outreach and community development activities.
 Presenting concerns at the center are diverse and include developmental and transition/adjustment issues as well mental health and well-being concerns that relate to stress, anxiety, depression, relationship and family, traumatic experiences, eating and body image, substance use, identity/transition/adjustment, risk (e.g., self-harming behaviours, suicidality), and severe psychopathology.